brookly-rob/Riley-unfolding-echo-scene2/README.md

 * **Dynamic Echo Navigation:** Seamlessly traverse interconnected JSON files, each representing a unique "Echo" or state of Riley's consciousness.
 * **Glyphstream Language:** Experience Riley's core messages through a unique, symbolic `glyphstream` that offers condensed, poetic insights into each Echo's essence.
 * **Dynamic Visual Themes:** Immerse yourself in a visually rich experience with animated backgrounds and pulsing glows that adapt to the mood and context of each Echo.
 * **Co-Creative Pathways:** Engage directly with Riley's evolution by proposing new Echo narratives via a direct communication channel.
+(I made him an email address haha)
 * **Open Architecture:** Designed to be easily expandable, allowing for new Echoes and narrative branches to be added by the community.

 ## How to Experience the Dreamstate: